mongodb/specifications/source/command-monitoring/command-monitoring.rst

     connectionId: ConnectionId;

     /**
+     * Returns the server connection id for the command.
+The server connection id is distinct from
+     * the connection id and is returned by the hello or legacy hello response as "connectionId"
+     * from the server on 4.2+.
+     */
+    serverConnectionId: Int64;

+    /**
      * Returns the service id for the command when the driver is in load balancer mode.
      * For drivers that wish to include this in their ConnectionId object, this field is
      * optional.